angel3p/cv/content/authors/admin/_index.md

   - privacy and fairness
   - PWN
 # Education to show in About widget
-education:
+Education:
   courses:
     - course: MSc in Computer Networks
-      institution: Tehran University of Science and Technology
+      institution: Iran University of Science and Technology
       year: 2022
     - course: BSc in Software Engineering
       institution: Kerman Shahid Bahonar University